Hillmonkey/crappy_internet/diary.md

 * Complete payment on OVH server
 * Follow Guide to secure the server
 * Try setting up DigitalOcean server, due to hardship @ OVH

+# Mon Feb 5

+* Go to Dev Hiring Mixer
+* ssh working on DigitalOcean server
+* PingPi v1 is now ready to run on DigitalOcean droplet

+# Tue Feb 6

+* Trying different solutions to run a lightweight python based server on RaspPi
+* Help friend with coding in C
+* Found a workable python based server
+* set and lost my password! used System Rescue CD to change my password